diku-dk/futhark-sc20/README.md

 We have run the experiments in the paper on a server-class computer with an Intel(R) Xeon(R) CPU E5-2650 v2 CPU, but more importantly an NVIDIA RTX 2080 Ti GPU.
 The operating system was RHEL 7.7 and we used CUDA 10.1 for the GPU interaction.
+You will need a UTF-8 locale.